ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

     }
 }
 ```

-If filesystem is not set the default filesystem and block device will be applied and blockdevice, external_size and external_base_address will be ignored.
+If the file system is not set, the default file system and block device will be applied, and `blockdevice`, `external_size` and `external_base_address` will be ignored.

-### FILESYSTEM_NO_RBP
+#### FILESYSTEM_NO_RBP

 ![FILESYSTEM](./FILESYSTEM_no_rbp.jpg)

-The FILESYSTEM_NO_RBP configuration resembles the EXTERNAL_NO_RBP with the difference that it uses FileSysytemStore on the external flash.
-By default, the FileSystemStore will use the default filesystem and the default block device.
-This Configuration has no support for rollback protection and therefore less secure.
+The `FILESYSTEM_NO_RBP` configuration resembles the `EXTERNAL_NO_RBP` with the difference that it uses FileSystemStore on the external flash.
+By default, FileSystemStore uses the default file system and the default block device.
+This configuration has no support for rollback protection and is therefore less secure.

-in this configuration all kvstore C API calls are mapped to the SecureStore class and this class will handle the use of the external FileSystemStore.
+In this configuration, all KVStore C API calls are mapped to the SecureStore class.
+This class handles the use of the external FileSystemStore.

-This configuration can be enabled by setting storage_type in storage mbed_lib.json to FILESYSTEM_NO_RBF.
+You can enable this configuration by setting `storage_type` to `FILESYSTEM_NO_RBF` in `storage mbed_lib.json`.

-Below is the FILESYSTEM configuration mbed_lib.json
+Below is the `FILESYSTEM` configuration in `mbed_lib.json`:

 ```
 {
     "name": "filesystem_store_no_rbp",